ZipCPU/wb2axip/rtl/README.md

   eventually, but it will also only ever support full word transfers through the stream.
 - [AXIDMA](axidma.v).
 Supports unaligned transfers.
+- [AXISGDMA](axisgdma.v).
+A scatter-gather DMA implementation.
+Performs DMA operations based upon an external, bus-fetched, table containing the details of multiple DMA operations to be done.
+  -- [AXILFETCH](axilfetch.v)--A ZipCPU instruction fetch module required by the Scatter-Gather engine to fetch tables from memory.
+  -- [AXISGFSM](axisgfsm.v)--The FSM that reads instructions (i.e. table entries) from the fetch routine, and issues instructions to the [AXIDMA](axidma.v).
 - [AXIVFIFO](axivfifo.v).
 A virtual FIFO, using an external AXI device for memory backing--perhaps even an SDRAM.
 It doesn't really matter--it just needs to be AXI.